 In The History of the German prisoners of WW2 (Zur Geshichte der deutschen Kriegsgefangenen des 2.
-Weltkrieges), Helmut Wolff writes that the condition of the POWs was so poor that it sparked rumours that a prior film about the concentration camp Bergen-Belsen was actually shot in Belgian POW camps:
+Weltkrieges), Helmut Wolff writes that the condition of the POWs was so poor that it sparked rumors that a prior film about the concentration camp Bergen-Belsen was actually shot in Belgian POW camps.

-As one might expect from Wolff's account regarding the Germans who inhabited the camp prior to the Latvians, life was grim:
+As one might expect from Wolff's account regarding the Germans who inhabited the other Zedelgem camps alongside the Latvians, life was grim:

-We will be examining the lives and times of those held here and what remains of the Zedelgem camp in its ruins, in memory, and in folklore and propaganda.
+We will be examining the lives and times of those held here and what remains of the Zedelgem camp in its ruins, in memory, and in lore.

 Our graphic is a fragment depicting the life of Saint Nicholas, healing the sick and saving a drowning seafarer, from a twelfth-century bas relief adorning the baptismal font in the Church of Saint Lawrence in Zedelgem.

 |||"... und ihre sichtbar schlechte physische Verfassung haben zugleich auch Übertreibungen und Gerüchte geweckt, die darin gipfelten, das der den Kriegsgefangenen vorgeführte Film über das KZ Bergen-Belsen in Wahrheit in den PoW-Camps Belgiens gedreht worden sei!"|

 |||At Tournai font|